 Reflow Oven Recipe Set Up and Oven Profiling

 Many reflow ovens feature automatic recipe set up software allowing the oven to create a starting point recipe based on the board characteristics and solder paste specification.
 This starting point recipe can be further refined to center the profile in the process window by profiling the oven using a thermal recorder or trailing thermocouple wires.
-Oven set points can be adjusted up/down based on the actual thermal profile versus the solder paste specification and the board/component temperature limits.
+Oven set points can be adjusted up/down based on the actual thermal profile versus the solder reflow paste specification and the board/component temperature limits.
 If automatic recipe set up is not available, the process engineer can use a default reflow profile and adjust the recipe to center the process through profiling.
 Automatic set-up usually provides a better starting point and reduces the iterations/adjustments required.

 Once a centered profile has been achieved the process can be further qualified by running multiple profiles and calculating a process Cpk.
 This Cpk value will allow the reflow oven process engineer to determine whether the process is centered and repeatable and thus ready for production.